-B.2.5.1 Handling of Unicast Pseudowires During Tunnel Handover
+B.2.4.3.1 PW Actions on Tunnel Handover

-When a Standby tunnel is moved to InService, the CCAP Core MUST stop transmitting on or processing data from any unicast pseudowires in the surrendering tunnel.
+When a Standby tunnel is moved to InService, the CCAP Core MUST stop transmitting on or processing data from any PWs in the tunnel that has been replaced.

-When a Standby tunnel is moved to InService, the CCAP Core MUST start transmitting on or processing data from any unicast pseudowires in the acquiring tunnel.
+When a Standby tunnel is moved to InService, the CCAP Core MUST start transmitting on or processing data from any PWs in the new InService (previously Standby) tunnel.

-When a Standby tunnel is moved to InService, the CCAP Core MUST restart any unicast pseudowire sequence numbers in the acquiring tunnel as described in Section 8.
+When a Standby tunnel is moved to InService, the CCAP Core MUST restart any PW sequence numbers from 0.